nfriend/website-3.0/_posts/2018-06-17-shelling-with-typescript.md

 ## 5. Prove to yourself that it's working

-That seemed a bit too easy - shoudn't there be an intermediate build step in there somewhere?
+That seemed a bit too easy - shouldn't there be an intermediate build step in there somewhere?
 As a sanity check, update your `.ts` file with something that _shouldn't_ compile:

 ```ts
 #!/usr/bin/env ts-node